boto/boto3/docs/source/guide/cloud9.rst

 a copy of many of the code examples used across the official AWS SDK documentation into your environment's root directory.

-To find the code examples for Boto 3, use the **Environment** window to open the :code:`your-environment-name/aws-doc-sdk-examples/python/example_code` directory, where :code:`your-environment-name` is the name of your development environment.
+To find the code examples for Boto3, use the **Environment** window to open the :code:`your-environment-name/aws-doc-sdk-examples/python/example_code` directory, where :code:`your-environment-name` is the name of your development environment.